college-254/kenyans_applying_to_us_universities/college_guide_markdown/2016-09-08-12-high-school-transcript-school-report-and-letters-of-recommendation.md

 date: 2016-09-08
 ---

+# 12. High School Transcript, School Report and Letters of Recommendation

 ## Transcript and School Report

 The transcript should contain all of your term grades since Form One.
 Here’s a [sample tanscript](https://drive.google.com/open?id=0BxcN6nrpsXL6Rk9LYlF5dnNVb28) that shows how a student’s grades may be presented.
 Please note that the transcript should be prepared on a school letterhead, bear the official school stamp and signed by an authority (usually the School Principal, but check your high school’s policy).